finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 };
 ```

-By now, we can already start our development server.
-Let's update our `package.json` scripts.
+Let's also update our scripts to start development server using `webpack-dev-server`:

 ```json{8}
 // package.json